 A vital part of this project is to develop trust with the landowner.
 The project will improve salmon habitat, re-establishing stream processes in targeted locations that will also meet the landowner’s goals, which are: erosion control, flood mitigation, and ease of maintenance.
 The scope of this project is intentionally incremental to develop that trust and help the landowner address his concerns regarding stream restoration techniques.
 Most importantly it provides time to develop a relationship and to demonstrate the effectiveness of salmon friendly erosion and flood mitigation techniques that should lead to willingness for more comprehensive restoration activities on site.

 Widening the channel will restore floodplain connectivity and increase off-channel habitat by reducing channel confinement.
-By increasing flood storage in this location it may alleviate flooding on other portions of the property, which is a goal of the landowner.area that
+By increasing flood storage in this location it may alleviate flooding on other portions of the property, which is a goal of the landowner.
+The property owner is aware that this project will not make a significant reduction in flooding.
+Our position is that the project will marginally increase flood storage at the site and it should be managed as a frequently flooded area that is, planted with native vegetation and allow for controlled channel change.
+We have also advocated that all frequently flooded areas on the property should be managed as such.

 Installing large woody debris will increase channel complexity, which contributes to channel stability and development of pools, trap sediment, and reduce water temperature.
 By stabilizing the channel, large wood will reduce erosion in targeted locations, stabilizing the bank.
 Creating pools is good for salmon and is also a goal of the landowner.